AnnaVargova/AutomationShield_wiki/Common-functions.md

 `float getSamplingPeriod()`

-This method return sampling period in seconds (sampling period is set by calling `interruptInitialize()).`
+This method return sampling period in seconds sampling period will be set by calling: `interruptInitialize()`

 ### Example